clouducate/awsvpcb/README.md

 #
 #
 #
 GETTING STARTED - POC TEST
 1) USE awsvpcb-setup (instructions here - https://github.com/clouducate/awsvpcb/raw/refs/heads/main/awsvpcb-setup%20instructions.docx)
   - NOTE: This requires you to create an AWS account with a credit card provided for AWS, however, expenses are minimal (less than $1 per month)
   - NOTE: By default the awsvpcb-setup script will send logs and resulting vpcb-config file generated to centralized admin S3 bucket, but you can override this when prompted whether to add to registry or not as indicated in the instructions.
+  - NOTE: Your login credentials expire after 12 hours, so you will need to re-login at that point using the "aws login" command
 2) From the same device as used in step #1, perform the following:
   - TYPE: wget https://github.com/clouducate/awsvpcb/raw/refs/heads/main/awsvpcb-scripts.zip
   - TYPE: unzip awsvpcb-scripts.zip